Security and NetBSD

 See the advisory archive for a complete list.

 In some cases a security issue will be discovered in NetBSD-current and then be resolved soon after.
-These issues are often short lived any do not impact any NetBSD releases.
+These issues are often short lived and do not impact any NetBSD releases.
 In these cases we don't release patches or advisories specifically for NetBSD-current, but instead recommend that you update to a version containing the fixes.
 See the advisories above for the fix dates.
-If a security issue is identified that just impacts NetBSD-current the NetBSD security officer team will send an email to the current-users mailing list detailing the issue and what updates are necessary.
-We recommend that all users running NetBSD-current subscribe to the current-users mailing list so that they are aware of these issues.
-Users tracking NetBSD-current should be upgrading their systems often to gain new features as well as resolving known issues.
+If a security issue is identified that just impacts NetBSD-current, the NetBSD Security Officer will send an email to the current-users mailing list detailing the issue and what updates are necessary.
+Users running NetBSD-current are therefore strongly advised to subscribe to the current-users mailing list so that they are aware of these issues, and they should be upgrading their systems often to gain new features as well as resolving known issues.

-Sensitive information should be encrypted using PGP, using the NetBSD security-officers' PGP key.
+Sensitive information should be encrypted using PGP with the NetBSD Security Officer's PGP key.

 The NetBSD Packages Collection provides easy source or binary installation of a large number of third-party applications.
 Users should remember that there can often be bugs in third-party software, and some of these bugs can leave a machine vulnerable to exploitation.
 To cope with this, NetBSD provides an easy way to audit your installed packages for known vulnerabilities.

 The NetBSD pkgsrc Security Team and package maintainers keep a list of known security vulnerabilities in packages which are (or have been) included in pkgsrc.
 The list is available from the NetBSD FTP site at:

 Through audit-packages, this list can be downloaded automatically, and a security audit of all packages installed on a system can take place.